The Top Privacy Instant Messengers On The Market Right Now

 1. Session

-Session is part of an Australian-based privacy service that wants to provide a messaging app that’s as provide as possible.
+Session is part of an Australian-based privacy service that wants to provide a messaging app that’s as simple as possible.
 Many critics point out that apps like Signal need a phone number to register, which is something that Session prides itself on not needing.
 This means that not only are messages end-to-end encrypted, but users won’t need to provide any other identifiable information when signing up for the service.
 This makes it perfect for informing a friend or family member when you land a big win in an online blackjack real money game.

 1. Briar